-The proposed approach is based on the family of algorithms that leverages clustering and Iterative Closest Point (ICP)~\cite{besl1992method} to establish geometric correspondences between point clouds collected at different time frames, such as \cite{ICP-Flow,li2022rigidflow}.
-This approach was chosen over data-driven methods as it does not require large labeled datasets, which would be costly and time-consuming to collect.
-While fine-tuning a pretrained model on a smaller dataset could be an option, most existing models are trained on data from LiDAR or high-resolution depth cameras.
-Consequently, they are likely to struggle to generalize to our setting due to significant differences in data density, resolution, and noise.
+The proposed approach \ale{is based on the family of algorithms that leverage} clustering and Iterative Closest Point (ICP)~\cite{besl1992method} to establish geometric correspondences between point clouds acquired at different time frames, as in~\cite{ICP-Flow,li2022rigidflow}. \ale{This approach was selected over data-driven alternatives because it does not require large labelled datasets, which would be costly and time-consuming to collect.} \ale{Although fine-tuning a pretrained model on a smaller dataset could be a viable option, most existing models are trained on data from LiDAR or high-resolution depth cameras.
+Consequently, they are unlikely to generalise well to our setting due to significant differences in data density, resolution, and noise.}

-To address the aforementioned issues, we introduced two additional steps to the pipeline based on ICP geometrical matching: (i) the fitness score is leveraged to distinguish between actual motion and noise-induced displacements; (ii)~an inlier removal step filters out points with low fitness after ICP computation.
-This last step is typically unnecessary in state-of-the-art methods~\cite{ICP-Flow,li2022rigidflow}, as they rely on high-density, low-noise data.
-However, in our case, this step is crucial as the application of ICP may not always converge to find a good geometric matching.
-The proposed approach is validated in the experimental setup shown in \cref{fig:intro} to estimate the mannequin's speed across different experimental configurations.
-Furthermore, our method is compared with a baseline based on ICP to demonstrate how the introduced modifications help address the challenges associated with \gls{tof} data, as previously discussed.
+\ale{To address the aforementioned challenges, we introduce two additional steps to the pipeline based on ICP geometrical matching:} (i) the fitness score is leveraged to distinguish between actual motion and noise-induced displacements; (ii)~an inlier removal step is applied to discard points with low fitness after ICP computation.
+This last step is generally unnecessary in state-of-the-art methods~\cite{ICP-Flow,li2022rigidflow}, as they rely on high-density, low-noise data.
+However, in our case, it is crucial as the application of ICP may not always converge to find a good geometric matching. \ale{The proposed approach is validated using the experimental setup shown in \cref{fig:intro}, where it is used to estimate the mannequin's speed across various experimental configurations.
+In addition, we compare our method to a baseline based solely on ICP to demonstrate how the introduced modifications help address the challenges associated with \gls{tof} data, as previously discussed.}

-The paper is organized as follows. \cref{sec:methodology} introduces an overview of the sensing technology and explains the proposed method.
-Validation experiments and setup are described in \cref{sec:validation}.
-Results and discussion are presented in \cref{sec:results}.
+The paper is organized as follows: \cref{sec:methodology} introduces an overview of the sensing technology and explains the proposed method.
+Validation experiments and setup are described in \cref{sec:validation}. \cref{sec:results} presents and discusses the results.
 Conclusions follow.